dariocast/algorand-nft-loan/README.md

 PayMe (creator_address)

-Can be only invoked by the creator(s) of the smart contract.
-Sends the currently collected fees to the creator's address.
+PayMe can only be invoked by the creator(s) of the smart contract.
+PayMe sends the currently collected fees to the creator's address.